 It offers a simple way to calculate how much the time it takes to deliver a marketing asset (including the time spent waiting) will end up costing the business.
 It is also a great way to explain to stakeholders why an item in the backlog is more important than another one that seems equally "urgent".

 By prioritizing your backlog by calculating the cost of delaying each initiative, MOs succeed in achieving greater marketing efficiency and generate more value with fewer operating costs.

 How Often to Refine Your Backlog

 The final crucial note here is not to let your backlog get stale.
 It should constantly be evolving based on emerging information, data about past campaigns, reactions from your audience, etc.

 The MO should always be refining the backlog, adding detail and specificity to items as they near the top.
-They go and have fact-finding meetings with stakeholders to flesh out projects the team will soon work on, and they remove items that are no longer strategically relevant.
+They have to frequently go and have fact-finding meetings with stakeholders to flesh out projects the team will soon work on, and remove items that are no longer strategically relevant.

 As we discussed earlier, the team will be pulling work items out regularly, so the MO needs to ensure they always have a steady supply of clearly defined things to work on next.
 The exact speed at which this needs to happen will depend on the length of a Sprint for Scrum teams, and how quickly Kanban teams process their Ready column.

 Not keeping the backlog up to date can result in negative consequences for the marketing organization, such as:

 - Making it difficult to achieve a shared understanding of the purpose of the items in the backlog

 - Failing to account for hidden complexities in the processing of the unrefined items